 6. Do not talk about your new relationship

 Sometimes it makes people feel better to speak about their new relationship… about how much better it is right now than it was in the past with your “soon to be ex”.
 These conversations are much more appropriate once the divorce proceeding is final.

 7. Your lawyer can’t fix everything

-8. Avoid being selfish
+8. Avoid being selfish or vindictive

 According to an Old Dutch saying, people who can’t ‘divide’ (capital) are not able to ‘multiply’ either.
 This statement is true in divorce procedures.
 If both parties can find the will power to simply wish each other a brighter and better future then the end result will be both parties winning.
 In the beginning this will be difficult.
 However, it’s an inconvenient truth you must live with because ultimately it’s what has to happen to continue forward with your life.

 It’s important to understand every decision and agreement made during a divorce procedure.
 Be certain you understand every word in the divorce agreement you will have to sign.
 It’s here where a good lawyer or mediator can make the difference.
 Question your lawyer until you understand it completely.
 It is what you hire them for.